 If you could be the sunrise or sunset, which would you choose and why?

-AA—Sunrise, because I think the sunrise gives people hope and a sense of a new beginning.
+AA—Sunrise, because the sunrise gives people hope and a sense of a new beginning.
 I would love to be that for people.

-If you were to select a character to play your joy, who would you choose as an actor?
+Who would you choose as an actor if you were to select a character to play your joy?

-AA—Jim Carey because of the wide range of emotions that he could portray.
+AA—Jim Carey because of the wide range of emotions he could portray.

 What’s one of your earliest childhood memories?

-AA— Kindergarten, and It was like a bit of a traumatic experience.
-I was in French immersion, and I couldn’t pick up the language.
+AA— Kindergarten was a bit of a traumatic experience.
+I was in French immersion, and I couldn’t learn the language.
 I remember I couldn’t get the words, and the teacher shamed me, and I had to sit in the circle by myself.

 The story that I started to tell myself was that I wasn’t smart, and it impacted how I moved through school.
 This shaped me because I’ve had to do much work around reversing the story I told myself about not being smart enough.